Christopher Wildeman

-Christopher James Wildeman (born October 26, 1979) is an American sociologist and professor of policy analysis and management in the College of Human Ecology at Cornell University.
-He is also Director of the Bronfenbrenner Center for Translational Research and Associate Vice Provost for the Social Sciences at Cornell University.
+Christopher James Wildeman (born October 26, 1979) is an American sociologist and Professor of Sociology at Duke University.
 Wildeman is known for researching the effects of incarceration on children's health, homelessness, and racial inequality.

 Biography

 Wildeman was educated at Dickinson College (B.A. in Philosophy, Sociology, and Spanish, 2002) and Princeton University (M.A., 2006; Ph.D., 2008).
 Both of his graduate degrees were in sociology and demography, and his Ph.D. was supervised by Sara McLanahan, Bruce Western, and Devah Pager.
 For two years (2008–2010), he was a postdoctoral affiliate at the University of Michigan's Population Studies Center, after which he joined the faculty of Yale University as an assistant professor of sociology.
 In 2013, he became an associate professor at Yale, and in 2014, he joined the faculty of Cornell as an associate professor.
 Since 2016, he has also been a research affiliate at the University of Wisconsin, Madison's Institute for Research on Poverty.
-He is Director of the Bronfenbrenner Center for Translational Research and Associate Vice Provost for the Social Sciences at Cornell University.